 One of the drawbacks of having algae growth in a fish tank is that it can out-compete aquarium plants.
 Algae does require nutrients to grow and it will suck them out of the water, thus leaving less nutrients for your aquarium plants.
 Therefore if you have a planted aquarium it is recommended to have quite a few plants so that they will out-compete the algae for the available nutrients.

 Another problem with algae is that it tends to grow very fast and can quickly overtake an aquarium if it isn’t maintained for a while, especially so when lights are left on for a prolonged period of time.

 There are actually several different types of green algae that can be found in aquariums.
 They can take the form of green hair algae, green spot algae, and green water algae that turns the fish tank into a green fog.
 Controlling this type of algae is a little easier said than done because each one has slightly different causes of growth and each one requires a slightly different treatment.

 The most effective way to take care of green algae is by using a fish friendly algae killing chemical.
 On a side note the problem with algae killing chemicals is that many of the plants in a fish tanks can also be negatively affected by them.

-Green water is usually caused by too much light, high ammonia levels, disturbance of dirty substrate and over all high nutrient levels.
+Green water is usually caused by too much light, high ammonia levels (this post cover how to lower ammonia levels), disturbance of dirty substrate and over all high nutrient levels.
 Green spot algae can be cause by high phosphate levels and low carbon dioxide levels, as well as too much light.
 And green hair algae can be caused by low nitrate levels, low carbon dioxide levels, and too much lighting.How To Get Rid Of Green Algae

 To get rid of any and all of these green fish tank algae you will need to find the proper balance of lighting, carbon dioxide levels, and nutrient levels.
 Another good tip is to keep your filters and the tank itself clean, also change the water fairly often.